HL7/terminology-fundamentals-ig/input/pagecontent/vsexpansion.md

 A Value Set Expansion Code Set is the complete enumeration of the member list of Concept Representations as defined in a Value Set Content Logical Definition
 (CLD) using the required code systems.

-May want to include the below HERE since the Expansion project did not happen.

-The original STU publication of this Standard included an informative Value Set Expansion section.
-This section has been removed in this Normative publication as this information is being developed as a separate normative-track standard – Specifications for Value Set Expansion.25
+Expansions are described in detail on the <a href="valuesets.html">Value Sets</a> page.
+More information about how the
+Value Set Definition and Value Set Expansion relate to each other is described <a href="valuesetdefinition.html#relationship-between-the-value-set-definition-and-value-set-expansion-code-set">here</a>.

+While there is no equivalent specification for Value Set Expansions as there is for the Definition, the Canonical Resource Management Infrastructure (CRMI) Implementation Guide describes the elements required to define a Value Set Expansion through the <a href="https://hl7.org/fhir/uv/crmi/StructureDefinition-crmi-expandedvalueset.html">CRMI Expanded ValueSet</a> profile.
+While this specification is realized in FHIR, it can be generalized to conform to other product family implementations.